R34P3R44/Adrian_Toth_CV/Adrian_Toth_CV.md

 ### **Problem solving**

 I use my initiative and a  methodical approach to deal with problems.
 I used my  problem solving skills throughout the Makers course where I was constantly facing new challenges with either the code or finding a new approach to implement logic in my idea.
-I also had to be creative at my previous jobs where I figured out how a barcode scanner connected to a Surface Pro and an excel sheet can work together to help me conduct my stock take.
+I also had to be creative at my previous jobs where I figured out how a barcode scanner connected to a Surface Pro and an excel sheet can work together to help me conduct my annual stock take.
 Lately I started with “pico CTF”  where I made 1050 points in 4 hours competing in challenges that are all about reverse engineering, hacking and decrypting.

 ### **Teamwork**